carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 * Consider your partnerships and collaborators closely, including the ramifications of outsourcing your AI to external companies/partners to a
 * Know your data by creating a Factsheet describing and documenting it in full.
 (Example for AI models)

+>## Activity
+>
+> Consider this image and write a list of terms you would use to annotate it.
+Compare your outputs with your nearest neighbour(s).
+Discuss the differences and how this could effect a model.
+How might you mitigate these differences in annotations?
+{: .challenge}

 >## Resources Consulted & Recommended Reading